GSA/search.digitalgov.gov/_posts/2013-05-09-social-media.md

 ## Show Tweets

-When you add your Twitter handle, we'll automatically index your tweets.
+When you add your Twitter handle, we'll automatically index *your* tweets.
+Select the option, Show tweets from my lists, to index the tweets for all members of your lists.

 You can control the display of the tweets on the [Results Modules](/manual/results-modules.html) in the [Admin Center](http://search.usa.gov/affiliates/home).
 To show the tweets as a GovBox on your results page, select the option to show as a GovBox on the Results Modules page.

 See the sample results page below that shows a recent tweet displayed on SNAP-Ed Connection for a search on *[nutrition](http://search.usa.gov/search?affiliate=snap-edconnection&query=nutrition)*.